Sha95544/Data-Career-Job-Market-Trend-Visualization/README.md

 ## Key insights

+### Total number of survey takers and their age demographics

 ![image](https://github.com/Sha95544/Data-Career-Job-Market-Trend-Visualization/assets/62758405/8bfc59eb-9342-453f-87ab-47cd4fc5709c)

 The dashboard reveals that a total of 630 people completely filled the survey.
 A larger pool of respondants could have provided much better insights on the overall trend within the data job market as well as ensured a much better representation from other countries throughout the world.